Northwest University (United States)

-Northwest University is a private Christian university in Kirkland, Washington.
+Northwest University is a private Christian university in Kirkland, Washington, United States.
 The university offers associate, baccalaureate, master's, and doctorate degrees through its College of Arts & Sciences, School of Business and Management, School of Education, Mark and Huldah Buntain School of Nursing, College of Ministry, and College of Social and Behavioral Sciences.
 It has a satellite campus in Salem, Oregon.

 History

 Early history

 Northwest was started as a Bible Institute by the Northwest Ministry Network of the Assemblies of God USA and is still operated under the control of the Alaska, Montana, Oregon, Northwest, Southern Idaho, and Wyoming districts of the Assemblies of God.

 The idea for starting a Bible institute in the Northwest started in 1928 at an annual meeting of the Northwest District Council of the Assemblies of God.
 J.S.
 Secrist, a council member had presented the idea, but it wasn't until the annual meeting in 1933 that his idea was adopted by council members from all of the states in the District.

-Meanwhile, a church in Seattle called the Hollywood Temple had invited a young man from Fargo, North Dakota to be the pastor of the ministry.
+Meanwhile, a church in Seattle called the Hollywood Temple had invited a young man from Fargo, North Dakota, to be the pastor of the ministry.
 Henry H. Ness accepted the invitation and moved his family to Seattle the same year.
 After only a few months, Ness had the impression from God that he should start a Bible school.
 He approached the Northwest District of the Assemblies of God about starting the institute and offered the Hollywood Temple as the campus.
 Later that year, Ness became the first president of Northwest Bible Institute and C.C.
 Beatty became the first dean and instructor.
 Charles E. Butterfield, and T.S.
 Sandall, both pastors from the Puget Sound area also taught a couple of times a week.
-Other staff and faculty included Ruth Morris, an English teacher, Delbert Cox, who taught music, and Christiansen, who volunteered as the Dean of Students.
+Other staff and faculty included Ruth Morris, an English teacher, Delbert Cox, who taught music, and Christiansen, who volunteered as the dean of students.

 In 1949, Ness resigned from his position.
-After 5 months of searching for a new president, Charles Butterfield was appointed to the position.
+After five months of searching for a new president, Charles Butterfield was appointed to the position.
 Along with the change in leadership came a change in the name of the Northwest Bible Institute to Northwest Bible College.
 In order to acquire accreditation, Butterfield required the faculty to have degrees or work to obtain them.
 He also made changes in the structure of the academics and administration so that the new college ran more like an educational institution focused on preparing people for a wide variety of ministries and vocations.
 By 1952, the Accrediting Association of Bible Colleges gave full accreditation to Northwest Bible College, and the United States Department of Education recognized them as a school of higher learning.